r-grandorder/tri-hermes/en/pages/Interludes/Arthur Pendragon - Prototype.md

 **Arash**
-He must've wanted to be able to act at a moment's notice in case it looked like {♂ he /♀️ she} might be in any danger.
+He must've wanted to be able to act at a moment's notice in case it looked like [♂ he /♀️ she] might be in any danger.

 **Arash**